kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

 #### Drain labels

 We propose to introduce new labels to allow workload cluster admins/users to define drain behavior for Pods.
 These labels would be either added directly to Pods or indirectly via Deployments, StatefulSets, etc.
 The labels will take precedence over `MachineDrainRules` specified in the management cluster.

 * `cluster.x-k8s.io/drain: skip`
+* `cluster.x-k8s.io/drain: wait-completed`

 Initially we also considered adding a `cluster.x-k8s.io/drain-order` label.
 But we're not entirely sure about it yet as someone who has access to the workload cluster (or maybe only specific Pods) would be able to influence the drain order of the entire cluster, which might lead to problems.
 The skip label is safe in comparison because it only influences the drain behavior of the Pod that has the label.

 #### Node drain behavior